 We were pleased to have two interns, a master student and a field assistant with us to manage these tasks.
 It also allowed us, as early career scientists, to gain management skills and organize the work of others.
 Of course, that came at the expense of working past diner time, when we still had to plan everyone’s tasks for the coming days in the field and the lab.
 The next step will be to secure more funding to finance the work of our future PhD students, who will continue to harvest the results of these initial time and resource investments during the four-year setup phase.
 With two of our female team members being already at the assistant professor level, we should not be waiting for long.

-Konstantin Gavazov is a research associate at the WSL.
+Konstantin Gavazov is a researcher associate at the WSL.
 His field trip took place in summer 2021 with financial support from an SPI Exploratory Grant.

 Header photograph: A minirhizotron acrylic tube, capped with an opaque lid and ready for repetitive root camera scans in the coming decade(s).
 Dwarf birch, bilberry and crow berry shrubs, cryptogam mats and sparse sedges, grasses, forbs make up for the vegetation above the treeline in Abisko, Sweden. © 2021 Gesche Blume-Werry, all rights reserved